-PhD Program RequirementsThe primary requirements for graduation are the completion of a thorough course of study, a comprehensive examination with both oral and written components, a second year research paper, and a dissertation that covers a management topic based on a strong theoretical and methodological approach.
+Management & Organizations Doctoral Program RequirementsThe primary requirements for graduation are the completion of a thorough course of study, minor and major comprehensive examinations, a second year research paper, and a dissertation that covers a management topic based on a strong theoretical and methodological approach.

 The doctoral program in management is a full-time program.
 Doctoral students are expected to have full-time status, to participate in research projects conducted by management faculty, to participate in the department's research seminars, and to present research seminars.
 Students will receive full funding for five years guaranteed.

-Following comprehensives, students will write an original summer paper in the second summer of their residency that is of publishable quality and/or reflects the ideas he/she intends to pursue for the dissertation.
-Students will be required to present their summer papers in a department seminar in their third year
+Students write an original paper during the second year of their program that is of publishable quality.
+It is read and evaluated by a three-member committee of faculty from the department.
+Students will be required to present their second year papers in a department seminar in the fall of their third year.

-After passing the comprehensive examination and completing the summer paper, a student chooses a dissertation committee and prepares a written dissertation proposal.
-A dissertation committee consists of at least three members: normally two members represent management and one member represents another field.
-The student designates one member of the dissertation committee as chairperson.
+After passing the comprehensive examination and completing the second-year paper, a student chooses a dissertation committee and prepares a written dissertation proposal.
+A dissertation committee consists of at least members: typically at least two members are faculty from the management department.
+The student designates one member of the dissertation committee as chairperson (typically this is their advisor).

 A dissertation committee can include persons who are not affiliated with New York University, but the chairperson must be a member of the Stern School's faculty.

-A completed dissertation must satisfy three members of the dissertation committee.
-The student must also present the completed work at a public seminar that is attended by the dissertation committee and other interested people.
+Students present their completed dissertation at a public seminar that is attended by the dissertation committee and other interested people.
+The written dissertation must satisfy the members of the dissertation committee.

 Advising and Policies